loader image

 • What will I hear when I dial 988?

 You’ll get a 15-second recording (press 2 for Spanish, 1 if you’re a veteran).
-Then the system hunts down the closest accredited crisis center.
+Then the system finds the closest accredited crisis center.
 A real human—usually inside a minute—says, “Hi, I’m glad you called.”
 They listen first, ask a couple of safety questions, and help you sketch a survive-tonight plan.
 Less than 2 % of calls trigger 911, and that’s only when someone is in immediate, can’t-stay-safe danger.

 • Does talking or texting 988 cost anything?

 Not a penny.
-All calls, texts, and chats to 988 are 100 % free.
-Same for HOME741-741 (Crisis Text Line); U.S. carriers waive the SMS fee.
+All calls, texts, and chats to 988 are 100% free.
+Same for texting HOME to 741-741 (Crisis Text Line); U.S. carriers waive the SMS fee.

 • Who’s behind the Lifeline numbers, anyway?

 Money comes from SAMHSA, the U.S. mental-health agency.
-Daily ops live with the nonprofit Vibrant Emotional Health, which audits 200 + local centers so you land with someone who knows your zip-code reality.
+Daily ops live with the nonprofit Vibrant Emotional Health, which audits 200+ local centers so you land with someone who knows your zip-code reality.

 • I’m in Texas—do I text a different number?